LelsersLasers/dwm/README.md

 # dwm
-Need to Fix: Add boarders back, but thinner, and make Picom not make the boarders transparent.
+Need to Fix: Add boarders back, but thinner, and make Picom not make the boarders transparent.Also need to make bar update correctly.

-Will add: cyclelayouts, cfacts.
+Will add: cyclelayouts, cfacts, restartsig.

 My Personal files for dwm.
 I have this in my home dir.
 By default, terminal is 'termite' and run launcher is 'dmenu'.